 Finding 25 Random Acts of Kindness is not always an easy task based on everyone’s schedules, the weather and who will be where when.
 But we try to complete each one as a family and make sure everyone is included.
 This year I’m trying hard to remember to take more pictures.

-But really, the tasks can be as easy as visiting an elderly couple at a retirement home or shoveling snow for a house that needs it.
-It has been such a positive experience for our family that last year I decided to introduce it to my kindergarten class.
+But really, the tasks you choose can be as easy as visiting an elderly couple at a retirement home or shoveling snow for a house that needs it.
+It has been such a positive experience for our family that several years ago, I decided to introduce it to my kindergarten class.

 You can read more about how I altered it a bit to work within our class and with kindergarten friends here, and I even included some free printables to get you started.
 (It’s never too late.)
 There is a great little book for kids, Ordinary Mary, that talks about kindness that helps set the stage.

 If you read it or another similar book ahead of time, it will get your kids thinking.
 Then, each day our class would open a new bag.
 We cleaned up the ‘big kids’ hallway one day.
 Promised to invite a new friend to play another day.
 And wrote thank you notes to our custodians and lunch workers another.
 I wanted to focus on things that didn’t cost anything and that would help them think of others.
 It was great fun.

 You can get as creative as you would like to be with your tasks.
 The best ideas come from the boys or my students.
 Here are some of the things we have one in the past.

 - Leave quarters in washing machines at a local laundry mat.

 - Bring your teacher her favorite morning beverage

 - Leave a present for our neighbor.

 - Leave a present for your neighbor’s dog (We especially love that one.)